pumaworkshop/puma-workshop/workshop/README_WORKSHOP.md

 - The exercises are available as [Jupyter Notebooks](https://docs.jupyter.org/en/latest/start/index.html), in thus project, run `jupyter notebook`.
 This will open a browser window in which you can navigate to the first exercise and get started.

+### Set Up Appium Inspector
+Before you can use Appium Inspector, you first need to configure the capabilities.
+See the [Appium Inspector section in the CONTRIBUTING.md](../CONTRIBUTING.md#example-writing-new-appium-actions) for a JSON snippet.